 The process is so subliminal and it happens so gradually that it could take place over the course of ten or twenty or even thirty years or more.
 The victim knows that even if they did escape the situation the abuser would probably continue to ruin the rest of their life or future relationships anyway and in many cases after the partner has left, the abuser continues to drive them crazy gradually destroying their reputation, their life and their soul - often referred to as soul murder.

-Eventually the victim may be left feeling suicidal but commonly they are not selfish enough to go ahead with the task of committing suicide, they don't want others to be left picking up the pieces because they feel real true genuine empathy.
-For this reason many victims believe they have no choice but to go on suffering the abuse and in many cases the damage is already done.
+Eventually the victim may be left feeling suicidal but fear that others would see it as a selfish act.
+Additionally, they don't want others to be left picking up the pieces they left behind because they do feel real true genuine empathy.
+For this reason many victims believe they have no choice but to continue suffering the abuse and may feel that the damage is already done.

 Some victims may ultimately decide to continue to pump as much alcohol or drugs into their system as they can.
-This way they can use it not only as a form of escapism but also to slowly kill their self off to the point where they have to suffer the abuse no longer.
-Others may not turn to substance abuse but may end up suffering fatal medical issues potentially leading to death a result of the pernicious abuse.
+This way they can use it not only as a form of escapism but also to slowly kill themselves so that they can reach the point that they have to suffer the abuse no longer.
+Others may not turn to substance abuse but may end up suffering fatal medical issues as a result of the abuse alone which may potentially lead to death a result of pernicious abuse.

-Some may have give up on their hopes of escape and may have just accepted things the way they are (conditioned into co-dependence) but unless they are an inverted narcissist, then the stress will eventually take it's toll.
-Stress is known to cause a myriad of health problems, most of which can be fatal.
+Some may have given up on their hopes of escape and may have just accepted things the way they are (conditioned into co-dependence) but unless they are an inverted narcissist, then the stress will eventually take it's toll.
+Stress is well known to cause a myriad of health problems, both mental and physical, many of which can be fatal.

-Ultimately, the victim takes the knowledge of their covert psychological murder or manslaughter, to the grave which forever remains a secret inside the mind of the abuser.
+Ultimately, the victim takes the knowledge of their covert psychological murder to the grave which forever remains a secret inside the mind of the abuser.